If you wish to access all of the audio files along the Walkway (to use your phone instead of the kiosks), please go to our main Audio Tour page.

 Two Lion Prides

 On either side of the walkway are two Lion prides.
 To the right or west is one of the original prides from Bolivia.
-It consists of an older female and her five grown offspring.
-Three of the offspring were just 12 weeks old when they arrived from Bolivia in early 2011, including the two male Lions in this pride who are littermate brothers.
+These lions were the youngest of the whopping 25 lions rescued from various circuses after laws changed in the animals’ favor in 2010.
 If the Lions are not readily visible, keep in mind that they have both above and underground dens available.
 As mentioned previously, Lions are very territorial, so it is not uncommon to see this pride of Lions interacting with the pride of Lions just to the south of their habitat.
 Then, to the left or east is another pride of Lions including a white female who started life as a so-called pet in Mexico.
 The white coloration in Lions is related to albinism, whereas the white coloration in Tigers is not.
+You also may spot a white male with them, who was previously used for a hotel magic act in Guam, residing in a rooftop cage between performances.
+Now their lives are full of huge spaces to roam, and open sky above to roar .